Yawen502/Computations_in_neural_network/codebase/week_7_code/update_log_w7.md

 ## Code modification: Implementing Short Term Plasticity

 ## Further Investigation
-### use abs or Relu for constraints?
+### Use abs or Relu for constraints of Dale's principle?
-Relu more solid to apply constraints, but clearing negative values to zero may slow down training.
+Relu is more solid to apply constraints, but clearing negative values to zero may slow down training.
 We used abs for now.

 ### How would the tasks be used to examine working memory behaviour?
 - By using increasing number of sequence length (or we can say by using smaller input size), the task required longer working memory to memorize all the input sequences to perform the classification tasks.
 Therefore, the models' behaviour at very small input size is a strong evidence for the working memory of the model.
 Our results show that constant-A bRNN and matrix-A bRNN have much longer working memory than vanilla RNN, and they have comparable working memory to simple GRU.
--
+- By testing the model further through tasks with extreme long sequence length,(and check the decay in accuracy rate) we can see the working memory behaviour even clearer.
+- By tracking the change of $z_t$ and $r_t$ during training, we can observe the working memory behaviours: stable trajectories represent working memory and faster decay represent forgetting.

 ### Parameter tracking